monstaro/Refactor-Tractor/README.md

 ## A refactoring project that utilises SASS, jQuery, Fetch API, & Mocha/Chai Testing.

-This project contains contributions my Kyle Barnett, Cody Smith, and John Watterson as part of a project at Turing School of Software and Design.
+This project contains contributions by Kyle Barnett, Cody Smith, and John Watterson as part of a project at Turing School of Software and Design.

 ## Installation